How Many Protons in a Chlorine Atom? Unlocking the Secrets of Atomic Structure

 Q: What happens if a chlorine atom loses a proton?

 A: If a chlorine atom loses a proton, it transforms into a different element entirely.
-The number of protons defines the element.
+Now, the number of protons defines the element.
 Losing a proton would change the atomic number from 17 to 16, converting it into sulfur.

 Q: Can the number of protons in a chlorine atom change under normal chemical reactions?